sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

 ## What is the Sensu Prometheus Collector?

-The [Sensu Prometheus Collector][1] is a sensu check plugin that can collect metrics from a [Prometheus exporter][2] or the [Prometheus query API][3].
-The allows Sensu to then send metrics to one or more time-series databases, such as InfluxDB or Graphite.
+The [Sensu Prometheus Collector][1] is a check plugin that collects metrics from a [Prometheus exporter][2] or the [Prometheus query API][3].
+This allows Sensu to route the collected metrics to one or more time-series databases, such as InfluxDB or Graphite.

 ## In this guide